jpmcWorkers/jpmcWorkers.github.io/docs/carpool.md

 **A:** Carpooling is built on solidarity and looking out for each other, not just convenience.
 We don’t have funds to cover last-minute rides like Ubers however you might from saving gas money.
 We will however, do everything we can as a group to help each other out.
 That might mean finding another driver, a nearby coworker.
 You will never be left behind with us.

 **Q:** Is this approved by JPMC?
 **A:** This is an employee-led effort.
 We're not affiliated with management.
-There’s nothing stopping coworkers from organizing smarter commutes together — and if it builds enough momentum, it might just inspire some institutional support.
+There’s nothing stopping coworkers from organizing smarter, more effecient commutes, together.

 **Q:** Is it safe?
 **A:** You only ride with people you’re comfortable with.
 Many people start with teammates or known coworkers.
 We also encourage clear expectations and communication (no surprise 45-minute detours for coffee).